KetchupOnMyKetchup/BilingualSubtitleCreator/README.md

     - Your NVIDIA drivers are up to date.
     - You have a compatible GPU (CUDA-enabled).

+---

+## 📌 How to Run

 ### **Setup config file**:
   1. Go to [the configuration file](config.py) and choose your primary and secondary languages.
 Set the correct ISO codes (like "en", "es", "fr") for LANG_PREFIX.
   2. Ensure you change the `BASE_DIR` in [the configuration file](config.py) to your desired folder.
   3. Choose your "traversal behavior" as well.

+_Note: In the following instructions, I will use the example of transcribing Bulgarian (BG) audio movie files into subtitles, then translating them into secondary English (EN) which will be displayed underneath the Bulgarian subtitles._

 ### **Transcribe**:
   1. Open PowerShell and start the whisper environment - `.\whisper-env\Scripts\activate` so you can run the batch whisper script.